stefaneng/stefaneng.github.io/_posts/2018-05-15-jsonlite-read-json-per-line.markdown

 By default, the nested objects are stored as nested data frames.
 The function `jsonlite::flatten` will flatten the resulting data frame.
-Note that jsonlite import purrr which has its own version of flatten.
+Note that jsonlite imports purrr which has its own version of flatten.

 {% highlight R %}
 # Flatten the nested data frames